pivotal/docs-tap/developer-conventions/about.md

 Developer Conventions is a set of [conventions](../convention-service/about.md) that enable your workloads to support live-update and debug operations.
-It is used alongside the [Tanzu CLI Apps plug-in](../cli-plugins/apps/overview.md) and the [Tanzu Dev Tools for VSCode](../vscode-extension/about.md) IDE extension.
+It is used alongside the [Tanzu CLI Apps plug-in](../cli-plugins/apps/overview.md) and the [Tanzu Developer Tools for Visual Studio Code](../vscode-extension/about.md) IDE extension.

 ## <a id='features'></a>Features